-In this article you will learn how to enable the “Backup Carrier” Feature and then select an applicable carrier you would like to use in the event that the other carriers experience unexpected downtime for any reason (Maintenance, outage etc.)
+In this article you will learn how to enable the “Backup Carrier Rates” Feature and then select an applicable carrier you would like to use in the event that the other carriers experience unexpected downtime for any reason (Maintenance, outage etc.)

 1. Click Features in the ShipperHQ dashboard.

-2. Toggle the switch on the Backup Carriers panel to enable this feature.
+2. Toggle the switch on the Backup Carrier Rates panel to enable this feature.

 Choose A Backup Carrier